All Products

 Data Lake Formation:Permission management

-The permission model has two layers: API permissions and data permissions.
-To access DLF console or data, a user must pass permission checks at both layers.
+The Data Lake Formation (DLF) permission model consists of two layers: API permissions and DLF data permissions.
+To access DLF pages or data, a user must pass permission verification at both layers.

-• API permissions: Govern access to all DLF APIs.
-This layer determines whether a RAM user can access specific DLF APIs or console pages.
+• API permissions: These permissions control access to all DLF APIs.
+They determine whether a Resource Access Management (RAM) user can access specific DLF APIs or pages.

-Permission check workflow
+Permission check flowchart

 image